bmag/emacs-purpose/README.rst

 Purpose
 =======

+IMPORTANT: this README is not accurate for version 1.1.
+The README will be updated shortly (together with the project's wiki).

 Purpose is a plugin for Emacs which introduces the concept of a "purpose" for windows and buffers.
 By setting purposes for your windows and for your buffers, Purpose helps you maintain a consistent window